 5) Athletes are often told to eat starch before a strenuous athletic event.
 What monomer can be released from starch after hydrolysis, and what is it used for?
 Because cellulose (fiber) is made of the same type of monomer as starch, why aren't athletes told to eat fiber before an event?
 Answer: When starch is broken down, glucose is released.
 This glucose can be used during cellular respiration to produce energy (ATP) for the cells.
 Cellulose, like starch, is also composed of glucose monomers; however, we lack the enzymes necessary to perform hydrolysis on cellulose.
-Therefore, the glucose cannot be used by the cells in order to produce ATP.
-Bloom's Taxonomy: Level 4 Analysis
+Therefore, the cells cannot use glucose to produce ATP.

 6) Within your body, there are two major categories of hormones.
-One category is the steroid (or lipid-soluble) hormones, and the other category is referred to as nonsteroid (or water-soluble) hormones, which are composed of proteins or amino acids.
+One category is the steroid (or lipid-soluble) hormones, and the other category is referred to as nonsteroid (or water-soluble) hormones, which are composed of proteins or, in some cases, just amino acids.
 Estrogen and testosterone are examples of steroid hormones, whereas insulin is an example of a nonsteroid hormone.
 A researcher heats estrogen, testosterone, and insulin to a very high temperature.
 After heating the hormones, the researcher tests to determine whether they still work properly.
 She finds that estrogen and testosterone still function, but insulin does not.
 Based on the chemical nature of these molecules, explain why insulin no longer functions.